ronin1777/Eccomerce-APi/README.md

   > 2. Host: 0.0.0.0
   > 3. python interpereter: select Remote python Docker compose(that environment you created it)
 > [!NOTE]
-> before run docker you must add some file in project root. create a directory with name scripts and create a file with name run.sh
+> before run docker you have to create run file